thphamUMBC/cmsc447_hw2/README.md

     `pip install virtualenv`

+5. Create virtualenv in backend folder.
+Before you create it, delete `env` folder first, then run this command in root folder (`FOLDER_NAME`):

+    `python -m venv .\backend\`

-5. Install flask, flask-cors, and python-dotenv:
+6. Install flask, flask-cors, and python-dotenv:

     `.\backend\env\Scripts\activate`

     `pip install flask flask-cors python-dotenv`

-6. Start your backend.
+7. Start your backend.
 Before you start, go to `package.json` and modify `start-backend-windows` into `"start-backend-windows": "cd backend && .\\Scripts\\flask.exe run --no-debugger"`.
-Now, you can start your backend by this command:
+Now, you can start your backend by this command **in different terminal**:

     `npm run start-backend-windows`

-7. Start your application:
+8. Start your application **in different terminal**:

     `npm start`